 #GivingTuesdayatCWRU is Case Western Reserve University's way of joining the wider movement of #GivingTuesday to benefit causes affiliated with campus schools, departments, and organizations that allow CWRU members to serve locally, nationally, and globally.
 With CWRU a place where faculty and students make a real-world difference on a regular basis, #GivingTuesdayatCWRU allows everyone to make an immediate and positive impact on local and global issues.

 Case EMS is a student-run, volunteer emergency medical service group that provides services to staff, faculty, and students on campus as well as standby coverage for university events.
 Case EMS also provides CPR certification at discounted rates to the campus community, as well as offering EMT certification opportunities to students.
-Your gift will go towards newer, better equipment and ambulance upkeep to better serve the campus community.
+Your gift will go towards newer, better equipment and training.

 CWRU Labre Homeless Outreach Program